Proteobench/ProteoRunners/README.md

 ### Cluster / HPC execution

-To run on SLURM (or another executor), extend `nextflow.config` (which already exists in the project root) with executor settings:
+To run on SLURM (or another executor), create a `nextflow.config` in the project root with executor settings:

 ```groovy
 // append to nextflow.config